One-level density estimates for Dirichlet L-functions with extended support: Exponential sums estimates

-\begin{proof} We implement the remark made in~\cite[p.703]{Drappeau2017}; the statements which are affected are Lemma~4.10, Proposition~4.12, Proposition 4.13 and the proof of Theorem~2.1. \begin{itemize} \item In Lemma~4.10, the term~$(NY)^{1/2}$ can be replaced by~$(NY)^{2\theta}Q^{1-4\theta}$.
-This does not require any change in the recursion argument, but merely to use the bound~$\abs{t_f} \leq \theta$ in the very last step, page 278 of~\cite{DeshouillersIwaniec1982a}, whereby~$\sqrt{Y/Y_1}$ is replaced by~$(Y/Y_1)^{2\theta}$. \item In Proposition~4.12, using the new bound for Lemma~4.10, the term~$L_{\text{exc}}$ can be replaced by
+This does not require any change in the recursion argument, but merely to use the bound~$\abs{t_f} \leq \theta$ in the very last step, page 278 of~\cite{DeshouillersIwaniec1982a}, whereby~$\sqrt{Y/Y_1}$ is replaced by~$(Y/Y_1)^{2\theta}$. \item In Proposition~4.12 one bounds sums of the form